Acute Myeloid Leukemia (AML)

 • Management:

-2. Leukostasis (Symptomatic Hyperleukocytosis)
+Leukostasis (Symptomatic Hyperleukocytosis)

 • Management:

-• Urgent leukoreduction with hydroxyurea or leukapheresis.
+• Urgent leukoreduction using hydroxyurea or leukapheresis.

-• Supportive care to mitigate symptoms.
+• Supportive care for symptom control.

-3. Neutropenia and Infections
+Neutropenia and Infections

 • Management: